Raphaelf98/bo_robotic_palpation/README.md

 sudo apt install libmlpack-dev
 ```
-The required BayesOpt C++ library to perform Bayesian optimizaiton needs to be cloned to a convenient location and build.
+The required BayesOpt C++ library to perform Bayesian optimization needs to be cloned to a convenient location and build.
 Install required dependencies:
 NLopt - Library
 ```